The Limits of Assumption-free Tests for Algorithm Performance: Introduction

-\paragraph{Algorithm comparison.} In practice, rather than asking about the risk of a single algorithm, we might instead be interested in comparing multiple algorithms to see which is best---for instance, which algorithm (from a set of candidates) minimizes a certain measure of risk.
+In practice, rather than asking about the risk of a single algorithm, we might instead be interested in comparing multiple algorithms to see which is best---for instance, which algorithm (from a set of candidates) minimizes a certain measure of risk.
 To address this setting, in this paper we will also consider questions of algorithm comparison.
-As for the problem of evaluation, we might pose a question about the algorithms themselves: \begin{quote} \texttt{CompareAlg}: which algorithm, $\cA_0$ or $\cA_1$, performs better on data drawn from $P$? \end{quote} Or, we might ask about the trained models returned by these algorithms---if $\hf_0$ and $\hf_1$ are the fitted models produced by algorithms $\cA_0$ and $\cA_1$, respectively, we ask: \begin{quote} \texttt{CompareModel}: which fitted model, $\hf_0$ or $\hf_1$, performs better on data drawn from $P$? \end{quote} Again, while these two questions are sometimes treated as interchangeable, they are distinct in a meaningful way.
+As for the problem of evaluation, we might pose a question about the algorithms themselves:

+Or, we might ask about the trained models returned by these algorithms---if $\hf_0$ and $\hf_1$ are the fitted models produced by algorithms $\cA_0$ and $\cA_1$, respectively, we ask:

+Again, while these two questions are sometimes treated as interchangeable, they are distinct in a meaningful way.
 Indeed, which question is the ``right'' one to ask will necessarily depend on the goal of the analysis.
 For example, a data analyst who seeks to build an accurate model, in order to then deploy this model for future predictions or some other task, may be more interested in determining whether $\hf_0$ or $\hf_1$ will be more accurate for this task.
 On the other hand, a researcher developing methodology in statistics or machine learning who proposes a new algorithm will instead be more interested in comparing $\cA_0$ (their algorithm) against $\cA_1$ (an existing algorithm).
 If the researcher creates a demo on a real data set to compare their method to existing work, implicitly they are claiming that their method $\cA_0$ will perform better than the existing method $\cA_1$ on other data sets as well---they are not interested only in the particular fitted models produced in one specific experiment.
 For a deeper discussion on the subtle distinctions between various questions we may ask when comparing (or evaluating) algorithms, we refer the reader to \citet[Section 1]{dietterich1998approximate}.